lmmentel/awesome-python-chemistry/README.md

 *Providing a python layer for accessing chemical databases*

 * [ChemSpiPy](http://chemspipy.readthedocs.io/en/latest/) - [ChemSpider](http://www.chemspider.com/) wrapper, that allows chemical searches, chemical file downloads, depiction and retrieval of chemical properties.
+* [CIRpy](http://cirpy.readthedocs.io/en/latest/) - An interface for the Chemical Identifier Resolver (CIR) by the CADD Group at the NCI/NIH.
+* [pubchempy](http://pubchempy.readthedocs.io/en/latest/) - PubChemPy provides a way to interact with PubChem in Python.